Dat-tech30/Dat-tech30/README.md

 ### ✅ Achievements & Interests
 - 🧑‍🏫 Mentored 1600+ underrepresented students
 - 🧑‍💻 Regularly solving problems on LeetCode and building passion projects
-- 🚀 Focused on growing into a software engineer who builds things that matte
+- 🚀 Focused on growing into a software engineer who builds things that matter